AnthonyGareca/notes/devops/twelve-factor-apps/README.md

 Most programming languages offer a packaging system for distributing support libraries (NuGet, NPM, Yarn, etc).
 Libraries installed through a packaging system can be installed system-wide or scoped into the directory containing the app.

 A **twelve-factor app never relies on implicit existence of system-wide packages**.
 It declares all dependencies, completely and exactly, via a *dependency declaration* manifest (Python - Pip).
-Furthermore, ir uses a *dependency isolation* tool during execution to ensure that no implicit dependencies "leak in" from the surrounding system (Python - Virtualenv).
+Furthermore, it uses a *dependency isolation* tool during execution to ensure that no implicit dependencies "leak in" from the surrounding system (Python - Virtualenv).

 No matter what the toolchain, dependency declaration and isolation must always be used together, only one or the other is not sufficient to satisfy twelve-factor.